Welcome To The

 Film Photography Classes

-Our Film Photography Classes are the only ones in the Boulder area that have Black & White Darkroom Time.
+you should know that our Film Photography Classes are the only ones in the Boulder area that feature Expert Black & White Darkroom Instruction followed by several weeks of Student Darkroom Time.

-The BEGINNING FILM PHOTOGRAPHY Class will start again on Monday, June 3rd.
+The BEGINNING FILM PHOTOGRAPHY Class will start again on Monday, November 29th.
+Shoot B&W FILM!

 STUDIO PHOTOGRAPHY is the most complete short Studio Photography Class that you can find anywhere.

 The Studio Photography Class is 4-6 PM Nov.
 11th.

 THE NATURE HIKE PHOTO CLASS is on Saturday, November 27th from 9:00 am to 11:00 am.

 Photos by Don Oberbeck

 Notice how this Blue Jay's tail both reflects light onto the deck and also casts a shadow.

 A shutter speed of 1/6400 sec., made possible by a very high ISO, just freezes the action.